pirafrank/fpiracom/pages/pages/terms.md

 #### Attribution

-In giving me credit, a link back to the source page attributed to me is fine.
-Please don't steal the original content I post and republish it as your own.
+In giving me credit, a link back to the source page attributed to me is just fine.
+Please don't steal the original content I post to republish it as your own.

+In turn, I will attribute any non-original content of mine to his author.

 #### Code